SeaNews Türkiye - Maritime Intelligence

 Photo: DenizHaber

-Ukraine targets Russia's Tuapse Port to hinder oil revenues amid rising prices, with recent drone strikes causing injuries and infrastructure damage.
+Ukraine strikes Tuapse Port to hinder Russian oil revenues, causing injuries and infrastructure damage amid rising global oil prices.

 Ukraine continues its attacks on Russia's oil export infrastructure in an effort to disrupt revenues generated from rising oil prices.
 Following repeated assaults on Baltic ports, Ukraine recently launched two separate attacks on the Tuapse Port in the Black Sea.